Unilever Gloucester: 1990s

 The site was one of four main factories in Europe that could make more than 100 million litres per year.
 It made 110,000 tonnes of ice cream a year.

 In 1996 Nestlé complained to the OFT that Unilever operated unfair practices. and Mars also complained that Unilever had exclusive deals with food distribution networks, that gave Unilever 70% of the UK ice cream production.
 The OFT investigation was from July 1997.

+In the 1990s Nestlé UK made its ice creams at Hortonwood in Telford, employing around 200 people, until October 2001, when Nestlé sold the ice-cream division, and the Telford site closed on November 2 2001.

-In late 1997 the original Cotswold factory closed; it was making the much-loved Arctic roll product, with around eighty redundancies; the site was largely totally redeveloped from the original 1960s site; automation was now advanced.
+In the late 1997 the original Cotswold factory closed; it was making the much-loved Arctic roll product, with around eighty redundancies; the site was largely totally redeveloped from the original 1960s site; automation was now advanced.
 84 staff had worked at the Cotswold factory.

 From January 1998 the company started weekend shifts.
 Before 1997, it had been Monday to Friday only.
 The site operated total productive maintenance.

 In August 1998 the company was told to change its distribution 'sweetener' deals by March 1999.